HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # JCO (Journal of Clinical Oncology)

-The JCO palette is inspired by the the plots in Journal of Clinical Oncology (临床肿瘤学杂志):
+The JCO palette is inspired by the the plots in *Journal of Clinical Oncology*:

 ```R
 library("ggsci")